Scenic Train Rides in Colorado

-A relaxing and fascinating way to see Colorado’s spectacular scenery and learn some history is to indulge in a scenic train ride.
-All of Colorado’s scenic trains were established during the gold and silver mining boom era in the late 1800s.
+There are several Colorado scenic train rides to choose from in Colorado.
+A scenic train ride is a wonderful way to experience Colorado’s spectacular scenery and learn history.
+Colorado’s scenic train rides are a result of the gold and silver mining boom era in the late 1800s.
 The trains moved ore out of various hard-to-get-to mountainous regions and consequentially moved people in.
-The trains used to facilitate the mines were narrow gauge railways.
+The routes used to facilitate the mines were narrow gauge railways.
 These narrow rails and, subsequently, smaller rail cars could navigate the curvy mountain routes and high-trestled bridges easier than traditional wider tracks and larger rail cars.
-During this time, the automobile had not been invented, and there were few established roadways.
+During this time, the automobile was in its infancy, and the bigger problem was the lack of established roadways.
 The best way in and through the mountains was by horse or stagecoach.
 The narrow gauge trains opened up the Rocky Mountains to habitation and commerce.
-Today these trains have been preserved for all to enjoy the amazing mountainous scenery they travel through and to learn about a time gone by.
+Today, the scenic train rides in Colorado are the renovated versions of the original narrow gauge railways.
+These historic trains are for all to enjoy the amazing mountainous scenery they travel through and to learn about a time gone by.

-In the historic mining town of Leadville, you can ride the Colorado & Southern Railroad.
+Ride the Leadville Railroad via the historic mining town of Leadville.
 This scenic train travels along the old Denver, South Park & Pacific, and Colorado & Southern lines to the Continental Divide, heading north along the Arkansas Valley River Valley and rising up some 1,000 feet from the valley floor.
 You’ll see Mt.
 Massive and Mt.
 Elbert, two of the state’s tallest peaks.
 Some truly spectacular scenery!

 Daily trips include a 2.5-hour round trip to and from the Leadville station.
 Special trips are offered throughout the year, like the summer Wildflower Special Train, which includes a guided hike through some of Colorado’s most beautiful and colorful parts.
-There’s also the Devil’s Tail BBQ ride, which has not just a train ride and scenery but also some great food and drinks and a couple of amazing adventure packages that combine the train ride with activities like zip lining or white water rafting.
+There’s also the Devil’s Tail BBQ ride, which is a train ride that passes through spectacular scenery and includes great food and drinks along the way.
+The Leadville Train offers adventure packages combining the train ride with activities like zip lining or white water rafting.